Razia-Shaheen-Sara/Netpractice_42/Readme.md

 - **Same Subnet**: Next hop is the **closest router’s interface**.
 - **Different Subnet**: Next hop is the **next router’s interface**.

+## for a gateway (router-to-router) connection, the subnet mask of the connected interfaces of the two routers should typically be the same.

 # Subnet Mask diving "Pizza" Examples